Literacy Coordinator

 • Bachelor's degree in any discipline, plus 2+ years of full-time K-2 structured reading instruction in a school or clinical environment, utilizing systematic phonics or structured literacy

-• Proven capacity to independently design reading lessons and clearly explain instructional content and methods, without depending on a published program
+• Proven capacity to independently design reading lessons and clearly explain instructional content and methodology, without dependence on a published program

-• Commitment to full-time, in-person work at one Alpha campus: Phoenix, AZ; Oklahoma City or Tulsa, OK; Nashville, TN; Austin, Fort Worth, Houston (South Houston or The Woodlands), or Plano, TX; Park City (Salt Lake City), UT; or Dorado, Puerto Rico (relocation assistance available)
+• Availability to work in person full-time at one Alpha campus: Phoenix, AZ; Oklahoma City or Tulsa, OK; Nashville, TN; Austin, Fort Worth, Houston (South Houston or The Woodlands), or Plano, TX; Park City (Salt Lake City), UT; or Dorado, Puerto Rico (relocation assistance available)

-• Willingness to serve all K-2 learners (not exclusively struggling readers) and to incorporate AI and adaptive-learning technologies into daily instruction
+• Readiness to work with all K-2 students (not exclusively struggling readers) and to incorporate AI and adaptive-learning platforms into daily instruction

-• Bilingual English/Spanish proficiency required for the Dorado, Puerto Rico campus
+• Bilingual proficiency in English and Spanish required for the Dorado, Puerto Rico campus

 Nice to have

-• Practical experience with AI-driven or adaptive reading platforms (e.g., Amira, Lexia, i-Ready, Reading Plus) for instructional planning or data interpretation
+• Direct experience with AI-powered or adaptive literacy platforms (e.g., Amira, Lexia, i-Ready, Reading Plus) for instructional planning or student data interpretation

-• Documented reading outcomes (fluency gains in WCPM, accuracy growth, decoding level progression) you can cite with specific numbers
+• Documented reading performance outcomes (fluency gains measured in WCPM, accuracy improvements, decoding level progression) you can quantify

 • Experience in non-traditional or innovative educational settings (charter, micro-school, Montessori, hybrid)

-• Experience in performance, youth sports coaching, or engaging K-2 audiences outside traditional reading instruction
+• Experience in performance, youth sports coaching, or other contexts involving engaging K-2 audiences outside formal reading instruction

 Meet a successful candidate